Emmotes/ic_spoilers/docs/kingofshadows.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![There's a New Boss in Town Icon](images/kingofshadows/27515.png) **Variant 1: There's a New Boss in Town** (Complete Area 75)
 > The King of Shadows starts in the formation.
 He can't be moved or removed.
-> Only the King of Shadow and Champions in the two columns behind him can deal damage.
+> Only the King of Shadows and Champions in the two columns behind him can deal damage.
 > All boss enemies deal 100% additional damage.
 > A Mad Wizard has a 50% chance to spawn in the second wave of each non-boss area.
 No other enemies can be damaged while the Mad Wizard is alive.
-> Getting to Know The King of Shadows: The King of Shadow's main support ability increases his damage and the damage of Champions in the two columns behind him.
+> Getting to Know The King of Shadows: The King of Shadows main support ability increases his damage and the damage of Champions in the two columns behind him.
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Shadows of the Past Icon](images/kingofshadows/27516.png) **Variant 2: Shadows of the Past** (Complete Area 125)